Search Free Denver Public Records & Vital Information

 Depending on the type of court record you’re looking for is the path you’ll take on their website.

 Most options take you to the Office of the Clerk and Recorder and their online services.
-You can also call the Denver Clerk and Recorder at (720)-865-8400 or in person at the following address:
+You can also call the Denver Clerk & Recorder at (720)-865-8400 or in person at the following address:

-Denver Clerk and Recorder
+Denver Clerk & Recorder

 Department 101